 The CMP performance measures provide an index of the effectiveness and efficiency of Orange County's fixed-route bus and commuter rail services.
 ACCESS, OCTA's complementary paratransit service, is not reported separately because it is an extension of the fixed-route service.
 The CMP performance measures are used to help ensure that bus and rail services meet demand.

-COVID - 19 Impacts to Bus Service
+Post-Pandemic Bus Service